-The General AOC was established due to a need expressed by multiple stakeholders.
-Feedback collected from the college's advising, transfer, and financial aid areas indicate significant student interest in the health sciences.
-In addition, due to the estimated job outlook and growth in the industry, our industry partners have indicated a general AOC would help meet the need for various types of healthcare workers in the southern Maryland region.
+The Public Health AOC was established due to a need expressed by multiple stakeholders.
+Feedback collected from the college's advising, transfer, and financial aid areas indicate significant student interest in public health.
+In addition, due to the estimated job outlook and growth in the public health industry, industry partners have identified this AOC to help meet the need for healthcare workers in the southern Maryland region.
 Finally, it will also serve to better promote student transferability, as well as to improve student progress and completion as it allows for streamlined articulations with four-year institutions.